-38. WFP is an active partner of the Government in long-term resilience programming to help vulnerable communities to address the impacts of climate change.
-The innovative activities and transfer modalities implemented by WFP include "purchase for progress" activities, food assistance for assets, cash-based transfers (CBTs) and the distribution of fuel efficient stoves as part of the Safe Access to Fuel and Energy initiative.
+- 37. WFP is an active partner of the Government in long-term resilience programming to help vulnerable communities to address the impacts of climate change.
+The innovative activities and transfer modalities implemented by WFP include "purchase for progress" activities, food assistance for assets, cash-based transfers (CBTs) and the distribution of fuel efficient stoves as part of the safe access to fuel and energy (SAFE) initiative.
 WFP has direct, practical experience of food fortification and is well placed to support the national social protection programme by sharing its experiences with CBTs, food security and nutrition assessments and targeting.
-WFP has also succeeded in mainstreaming gender throughout its interventions and introducing gender-transformative innovations to support rural women's livelihoods.
-The implementation of a gender action plan23 for 2017-2020 began in 2017, enabling gender transformative programming that has produced already considerable results in terms of women's empowerment and participation.
-In addition tools and methodologies for all activities, including vulnerability assessment and mapping, food security and nutrition assessment, are now gender sensitive.
+WFP has also succeeded in mainstreaming gender throughout its interventions and introducing gender-transformative innovations to support rural women's livelihoods. - 38.
+Recommendations in the 2016 country portfolio evaluation21 called for enhancing emergency preparedness, strengthening geographical and programme integration, enhancing coordination with government and non-governmental implementing partners, improving women's economic empowerment, expanding social safety nets and nutrition programming for social protection, supporting national school meals programmes by linking them to home-grown school meals (HGSM) and purchase for progress activities, implementing integrated community-based resilience programming and enhancing consistency in the monitoring and analysis of outcome data.